McFacePunch/fido2-microservice-demo/README.md

 # python-FIDO2 Demo dockerized as a microservice

-This project makes use of the yubico python-fido2 library and its demo along with some customizations to enable use of docker, apache and redis to create a POC microservice.
+This project makes use of the yubico python-fido2 library and its demo along with some customizations to enable use of docker, apache and redis together in a POC microservice.

 ### Design